Understanding the 4 Sensory Characteristics of Wine

-Although rare, some particular wines can be salty to taste, this comes about from where the grown.
+Although rare, some particular wines can be salty to taste, this comes about from where the grapes were grown.
 Sea spray is the biggest culprit for salty wines.

 How severe or gently the tannins occur is related to texture.

-The texture of a wine is related to the wines weight, but not isolated from it.
+The texture of a wine is related to the wines weight, but it's not the sole contributing factor.
 That drying feeling from a wines tannin can be very ‘soft’ and others can feel ‘coarse’ ‘and sandy’.

 A wines ‘cleanliness’ will be apparent as you first sniff the wine.
 You'll be able to recognize faults immediately through your sense of smell.

 After a wine is confirmed by you to be clean, what we are looking for is a recognition of aromas and intensity of aromas.